kevinkowalew/homelab/README.md

 This repo contains everything used to provision and manage my Kubernetes homelab:
 - Infrastructure as Code (IaC) for provisioning vanilla `raspberry pi`s into `k3s` control plane nodes
 - `GitOps` CI/CD pipeline for managing services
-- Monitoring Stack for tracking cluster & service health
+- Monitoring Stack for tracking cluster & service healt

-# TODO
-- [ ] move datastores & monitoring into a dedicated `helm` chart & namespace
-- [ ] create a generic microservices helm chart
-- [ ] figure out cross-namespace communication